XplosiveNova/Astrodynamics/README.md

 # Portfolio Summary

 This is a repository of all my Astrodynamics, GNC, &amp; Flight Performance MATLAB Code packages used for a variety of projects across my aerospace engineering classes.
 The overall focus of this portfolio is to highlight the work I've done in MATLAB throughout my academic career and the skills - whether job-specific or general MATLAB knowledge - I've learned that can apply to industry.
+It is still WIP as more projects get configured to GitHub.

 This repository includes: